 Many first time Google Ads users find the bidding process complicated, but once you’ve developed a solid bidding strategy, it’s just a matter of plugging in the numbers.

 Before you begin bidding, decide which metrics you want to bid on.
-The bid types that Google offers fall into three broad categories:
+The bid types that Google offers fall into four categories:

 - CPC- cost per click